nnellans/bash-guide/README.md

 command1 < file.txt

 # method 3a: Here Document: feed a whole body of text into command1's standard input
-# the "token" should not be found anywhere else in the given body of text
+# the "token" should not be found anywhere else in the body of text
 # it is common to use the following token:  _EOF_
 command1 << token
 line of text